ArianaGashi/Maleware-Detection-analysis-and-visualizations/README.md

         - Explore a dataset related to network connections and malware detection.
 Understand the structure, features, and overall characteristics of the data.
    2. **Preprocessing:**
       - Cleanse and preprocess the dataset to ensure data quality.
 Handle missing values, outliers, and any anomalies that might affect the analysis.

+## Setup
+- Download dataset from: https://www.kaggle.com/datasets/agungpambudi/network-malware-detection-connection-analysis and unzip it into 'dataset' folder placed inside the root folder